convey-stack/convey-stack.github.io/_documentation/metrics.md

 ```
 The above code registers all required services and exposes some default application metrics at two HTTP endpoints:

-* `http://host/metrics` - depending on `prometheusEnabled` option, this endpoint exposes metrics that are either formatted using Prometheus data model or using standard, text formater
+* `http://host/metrics` - depending on `prometheusEnabled` option, this endpoint exposes metrics that are either formatted using Prometheus data model or using standard, text formatter
-* `http://host/metrics-text` - this endpoint exposes metrics that are always formated using standard, text formater
+* `http://host/metrics-text` - this endpoint exposes metrics that are always formated using standard, text formatter

 ### Creating custom metrics
-Once you finish Convey registration, you can create custom application metrics using [AppMetrics](https://www.app-metrics.io/) library for .NET Core.
+Once you finish Convey registration, you can create custom application metrics using the [AppMetrics](https://www.app-metrics.io/) library for .NET Core.
 There are six different metrics types you can use:

 * [Gauges](https://www.app-metrics.io/getting-started/metric-types/gauges/)
 * [Counters](https://www.app-metrics.io/getting-started/metric-types/counters/)